Braifz/braifz/README.md

 I'm having fun learning and making stuff with Javascript, I like doing acrobatics, read about non-fiction and enjoy time in nature 😄🌱

-Currently I’m learning about Solidity, Ethereum, EVM and web3 ecosystem. 🦾
+Currently I’m learning about Solidity, Ethereum and web3 ecosystem. 🦾

 My Lens profile -> https://www.lensfrens.xyz/braifz.lens